ewhite/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: Tuesday, January 28, 2020

+**Today's Progress:** I created a simple socket connection to my local server from a static HTML page.
+Since I'm probably going to create the app in React Native, I'm thinking that I should be able to reuse this socket logic in the app itself.

+**Goals for tomorrow:**
+1. Get the websocket to return the minutes from now of the #2 bus route (e.g. "2 minutes from now") instead of the estimated arrival timestamp (e.g. "2020-01-28T12:45:00").

+2. Add the capacity for the connected user/app to specify which route number for which they care to receive updates.

 ### Day 1: Monday, January 27, 2020

 **Today's Progress:** I formalized the code I currently have